MilesRoberts/test_text_file_parser/README.md

 ## Caveats

 Not completely optimized for production use.
-It's theoretically possible that backpressure from worker threads could lead to inaccurate results being returned by script if workers get backed up.
-The computation being performed by workers is so trivial that this seems unlikely, but it seemed worth noting.
+It's theoretically possible that backpressure from worker threads could lead to inaccurate results being returned by the script if workers get backed up.
+The computation being performed by the worker threads is so trivial that this seems unlikely, but it seemed worth noting.

-Works just fine in MRI but will probably be faster in jruby/rubinius if run on a multi-core machine.
+Works just fine in MRI but will probably be faster with the real file in jruby/rubinius if run on a multi-core machine.